myllynen/rhel-performance-guide/README.md

 <pre>
 # For lots of small files test smaller block size
 # <a href="https://access.redhat.com/solutions/37930">Filesystem with a blocksize larger than 4096?</a>
-# <a href="https://access.redhat.com/solutions/1614393">What is the maximum supported XFS block size in RHEL?</a>
 # <a href="https://access.redhat.com/solutions/3202781">How to create XFS filesystem with 512 bytes block size?</a>
 # <a href="https://access.redhat.com/solutions/70522">What is the maximum block size of the ext4 filesystem in RHEL?</a>
 mkfs.xfs -b size=1024 /dev/sdX1